wrouesnel/kvmboot/README.md

 ./kvmboot --efi --windows lci.win7-base.root.qcow2 t1
 ```

+## Ubuntu 24.04 Image

+Run the following to build an autoinstalling Ubuntu 24.04 image.
+The reason to do this over using the cloud-init
+images is to get a ZFS filesystem.

 ## Injecting an initial SSH key for Administrator
 This can be done by inserting a file into C:\ProgramData\ssh\administrators_authorized_keys